iamalwaysuncomfortable/zk-counterparty/zkips/DRAFT - ZKIP-001-Computing-Zero-Knowledge-Edge-Inferences.md

 ### Ensure the data being sent from the correct counterparty

-When data is sent from Alice to Bob, bob needs to ensure that it is actually alice communicating with him.
-And conversely Alice should be able to ensure any challenge data is sent.
+When data is sent from a Prover to the Verifier, the verifier needs to ensure that it is actually the prover communicating with them.
+And conversely the Prover should be able to ensure any challenge data is sent.

-This can be done through a signature scheme wherein Alice and Bob sign the data sent to each other.
+This can be done through a signature scheme wherein the Prover and the Verifier sign the data sent to each other.

 `sign(data, key material)`